webpack/webpack.js.org/content/api/loaders.md

 ### "Raw" Loader

-By default, the resource file is treated as utf-8 string and passed as String to the loader.
-By setting raw to true the loader is passed the raw `Buffer`.
+By default, the resource file is converted to a UTF-8 string and passed to the loader.
+By setting the `raw` flag, the loader will receive the raw `Buffer`.
 Every loader is allowed to deliver its result as `String` or as `Buffer`.
 The compiler converts them between loaders.

 **raw-loader.js**